deepgram/content/articles/en/community/deepgram-connectionclosed-error-1308611567692025867.md

 ### Update Deepgram SDK

 - Using the latest version of the SDK can sometimes resolve unforeseen bugs or issues.
-Ensure your SDK version is up-to-date (`deepgram-sdk`).
+Ensure your SDK version is up-to-date.

 ## Seek Further Assistance
 If the issue persists despite these troubleshooting steps, reach out to the community for support.
 You can join the conversation or start a discussion on our [Discord](https://discord.gg/deepgram) or [GitHub Discussions](https://github.com/orgs/deepgram/discussions).